Using the imscJS polyfill

 Introducing imscJS

 imscJS is a JavaScript library for rendering IMSC documents to HTML.
-Below we will first go through a simple example how to use imscJS, then we'll look at a more complex example that actually renders subtitles on top of video at appropriate times.
+Below we will first go through an example how to use imscJS, then we'll look at a more complex example that actually renders subtitles on top of video at appropriate times.
 You can find the source code of the first sample on GitHub.

 Embedding imscJS